Skip to content

 Collections

-Cest supports creating assertions for standard library collections.
-In the current version, vector is supported.
+Cest supports creating assertions for standard library collections and containers.

 std::vector